🔼The name Ramoth-negev: Summary

 The important noun רמון (rimmon) means pomegranate and the pomegranate became the symbol for harvest-ready fruit (see our full dictionary article for more on this).
 Overripe items might suffer the noun רמה (rimma), worm or maggot, or the verb רמם (ramam), to be wormy.

 The second part of the name Ramoth-negev is the same as the name Negev, which is used to mean The South and appears to be related to the following root group:

-The name Ramoth-negev may literally mean Heights Of The Height, or something to that extent, but the negev-part was probably added to distinguish this Ramoth from the few others.
+The name Ramoth-negev may literally mean Heights Of The Rolling Hills, or something to that extent, but the negev-part was probably added to distinguish this Ramoth from the few others.
 This one is Southern Ramoth.